 Empowering Students, Challenging Bias is a curriculum for middle school educators who want to promote anti-bias concepts in order to create safe, respectful and equitable classroom and school environments.
-The curriculum is organized into five instructional units with 30 lessons in total.
-The lessons encourage students to reflect on their identity, understand and appreciate differences, explore societal issues arising from bias and discrimination, understand how people have historically confronted bias and injustice and take leadership roles in promoting justice and equity in their schools, community and society.
+This anti-bias curriculum is organized into five instructional units with 30 lesson plans in total.
+The lesson plans encourage youth to reflect on their identity, understand and appreciate differences, explore societal issues arising from bias and discrimination, understand how people have historically confronted bias and injustice and take leadership roles in promoting justice and equity in their schools, community and society.

-The curriculum can also be used in Advisory, Social Studies and Health classes as well as integrated into other subject areas.
-Advisors for after-school diversity and affinity clubs can use the lessons to help students understand issues and build upon that knowledge to create change in their school and community.
+The anti-bias curriculum can also be used in Advisory, Social Studies and Health classes as well as integrated into other subject areas.
+Advisors for after-school diversity and affinity clubs can use the lesson plans to help youth understand issues and build upon that knowledge to create change in their school and community.
 An integrated approach to anti-bias education is significantly more powerful than tying it to one subject area.

 The curriculum includes a bibliography, glossary and professional resources for educators.